 Please note that in recognition of the differences in career routes across fields, applicants from disciplines in Humanities or Social Sciences may plan to apply to a broader range of external funding calls, e.g. early career level project grants or lectureships.
 The Elizabeth Blackwell Institute particularly welcomes applications that include interdisciplinary research.
-Applicants are welcome to apply on a full time or part time basis, although the maximum period of time for the fellowship will be 2 years.

 Find out more about:

 If you have any queries please contact the Elizabeth Blackwell Institute Funding Officer, Sarah Blackmore at email@example.com

 Terms & Conditions:

 The funds awarded include contributions from our Wellcome Trust Institutional Strategic Support Fund and as such are covered by the Wellcome Trust terms and conditions which can be read here: https://wellcome.ac.uk/funding/managing-grant/grant-conditions.

 Please read and understand these terms and conditions carefully prior to making an application to ensure suitability of this funding source for your project.

 If you have any questions, please do not hesitate to contact the EBI Funding Officer, Sarah Blackmore at firstname.lastname@example.org

 Please also see our Frequently Asked Questions document: ECF FAQs (PDF, 107kB)